England vs India 4th Test Scoreboard | Taiwan News

-SOUTHAMPTON, England (AP) — Scoreboard on Saturday at stumps on day three of the fourth test between England and India at the Rose Bowl:
+SOUTHAMPTON, England (AP) — Scoreboard on Sunday at the end of the fourth test between England and India on Day 4 at the Rose Bowl:

 |England 1st Innings: 246